utdata/icj-class/final/final.md

 - Physically draw out what you want your pages to look like.
 Think first how it will look on a phone, then a tablet, then a desktop screen.
 - Work on the structure of the site first.
 Basically get all the template structure and HTML/Bootstrap elements on the page.
-- Then work on the logic for loops, and the structure of of detail pages.
+- Then work on the logic for loops on the index, and the logic and structure of of detail pages.
 - Then you can make it all look pretty.

+Read all the directions before you start.

 ## Requirements